suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Solution.Path

 The absolute path to the solution.
 This value is determined during pipeline execution if `pipelineOperations` contains **BuildDotNet**.

+## Tools Configuration

 ### Carpenter.DotNet.Path

 The path to .NET binaries.
-This value is determined during pipeline execution if `buildDotNet` is true.
-If the .NET binaries do not exist, they will be downloaded to this path.
+This value is determined during pipeline execution if `pipelineOperations` contains **BuildDotNet**.
+If the .NET SDK does not exist, it will be extracted to this path.

+## Output Path

 ### Carpenter.Output.Path